 The records bureau maintains all police records (reports), evidence and property.
 Records bureau personnel prepare OPRA requests, reports for the prosecutor's office, as well as discovery reports for defense attorneys.
 The records bureau offers fingerprinting service to the public for private employment and licensing.
 The contracting of off-duty police officers for traffic control and security is also the responsibility of the records bureau.

-Police reports, including accident reports, can be picked at the records bureau, located inside Police Headquarters, 90 Monmouth Street, Red Bank, NJ, between the hours of 8:00a.m. and 4:00 p.m., Monday through Friday.
+Police reports, including accident reports, can be picked at the records bureau, located inside Police Headquarters, 90 Monmouth Street, Red Bank, NJ, between the hours of 8:00a.m. and 4:00 p.m., Monday through Friday or order online.
 Not all police reports are public record.
 It is suggested that you contact the records bureau at 732-530-2712 prior to coming to Police Headquarters to pick up a police report to ensure that the report that you are seeking is a "public record".
 You can also check the Government Records Council website to ascertain if a particular police report is a public record.
 Motor vehicle accident reports are considered public records.

 The police communications/dispatch is manned 24 hours a day, seven days a week.
 A police dispatcher or patrol officer staffs the police desk.
 Police, fire and first aid (EMS) are all dispatched from the police desk.
 A computer aided dispatch system (CAD) is used for dispatching all calls for service.
 Records personnel maintain the computer network and Criminal Justice Information System.
 Initial and in service training of police dispatchers is conducted by the records bureau.